 One of the most wonderful things about Walt Disney World is its ability to maintain classic attractions that generations can love together while also continuing to change and expand over the years in order to create new experiences and keep guests coming back year after year.
 Leading up to Walt Disney World’s fiftieth birthday in 2021, the Disney Parks have been seeing all sorts of changes as they prepare for the celebration.
 Epcot in particular has seen much change in the recent months as Future World and World Showcase experience closures and refurbishments which will ultimately lead to new and wonderful attractions, character meet and greets, entertainment, and more.
 While these new experiences are sure to be wonderful, guests are also sure to miss the amazing things that they are replacing and they sadly have had to say goodbye to some favorites.
-Here are some of the recent closures in Epcot that guests are saying goodbye to.
+Here are some of the closures in Epcot.

 1. Leave A Legacy

 When entering into Epcot, guests can see that there are many changes already beginning as well as the preparation of many to come.
 Just inside of the main entrance is a large plaza that is already seeing much change with the removal of the Leave A Legacy installation.
 These unique structures seemed to be emerging from the ground leading up to Spaceship Earth and featured small squares with etchings of guests’ faces that were available for purchase in the past.
 While Leave A Legacy will no longer be situated in that location, it is being moved so that guests can continue to see their images in the future.